 Root Causes & Impact:

 Struck-by and caught-between accidents account for 11% of reported injuries (Source: OSHA Injury Summary, 2025).
-These incidents often happen in loading docks and parking areas, where poor visibility, rushed schedules, or missing barriers create hazards.
+These events often happen in loading docks and parking areas, where poor visibility, rushed schedules, or missing barriers create hazards.
 Injuries can be severe—fractures, head trauma, or even fatalities.

-How video intelligence helps:
+How video intelligence makes a difference:

-4. Burns (Thermal, Chemical, Electrical)
+3. Burns (Thermal, Chemical, Electrical)

 Scenario: